 - (a) Purpose.
 The B-2 Community Business District is intended to provide for the orderly and attractive grouping at appropriate locations of retail stores, shops, offices, and service establishments serving the daily needs of the surrounding local community area.
-The size and location of such districts shall be based upon evidence of justifiable community need, of adequate customer potential, of satisfactory relationship to the traffic circulation system, and other related facilities, and of potential contribution to the economic welfare of the community.
+The size and location of such districts shall be based upon evidence of justifiable community need, of adequate customer potential, of satisfactory relationship to the traffic circulation system, and other related facilities, and of potential contribution to the economic welfare of the community. - (a) Purpose and Intent.
+The B-2 Community Business District is established to provide for individual or small groups of retail and service establishments serving the daily needs of the greater community.

-- (b) Permitted Uses.
-(Also see Section 13-1-225.)
-Any of the following retail and customer service establishments:

-- (1) Appliance store.

-- (2) Antique and collectors stores.

-- (3) Art shop.

-- (4) Auto parts stores.

-- (5) Bagel stores.

-- (6) Bakeries, not including the manufacture of bakery products.

-- (7) Banks, savings and loan associations, and other financial institutions (not including drive-in or drive-through facilities).

-- (8) Barber shops.

-- (9) Beauty shops.

-- (10) Bookstores.

-- (11) Business and professional,

-- (12) Camera and photographic supply stores and studios.

-- (13) Clothing store.

-- (14) Coffee/espresso bars.

-- (15) Confectioneries.